orangejuice/blog/data/activity/movie-狂野中南半岛-第一季-2014/record.en.md

   subtitle: 2014 / USA
 ---

-The episode about China's Yunnan was great, I will look for other episodes to watch.
+Watched the episode about Yunnan, China; it was great.
+I'll look for other episodes to watch.